-Loans and receivables - Fair values of loans are estimated using the discounted cash flow methodology using the Parent's current incremental lending rates for similar
+Loans and receivables - Fair values of loans are estimated using the discounted cash flow methodology using the Parent's current incremental lending rates for similar types of loans.

 Mortgage loans - Fair values of loans on real estate are estimated using the discounted cash flow methodology using the Parent's current incremental lending rates for similar types of loans.